Mega Japan Itinerary: 14 Days or 7 Days

 Ace-Inn Shinjuku is a Capsule Hostel just a 20-minute walk from the heart of Shinjuku (restaurant and club area).
 It is a relatively easy walk but an even easier train ride.
 It’s a basic place with a floor dedicated to lounges, the kitchen and socialising.
 Prices ranged from 2,000 yen ($20) for a dorm room to 3,150 ($30) Yen for a private capsule bed.

-READ: For more information on the Best Air B&B Tokyo Rentals
+READ: For more information on where to stay in Tokyo

 Where to Eat & Drink in Tokyo

 Eat: In Tokyo, you can easily eat for 300 yen ($3) but a nice meal is usually 700-1500 yen ($7-15).
 On of my favourite cheap places to eat was Beef Bowl where you can get meat and rice with miso soup for 270 yen!

 Drink: You can drink anywhere for around 500 yen for a beer or 3,000 yen for a bottle of wine.
 But you can also buy 1lt cans of beer from any of the supermarkets and drink them on the street.
 Other than Shinjuku, Shibuya and Roppongi are the best nightclub areas.
 Feria, a huge, 7-level, crazy club in Roppongi was pretty great.
 Entry fee is 25,00 yen (includes 2 free drinks).

 Travel around Tokyo